SysKitTeam/docs-spconsultant/faq/miscellaneous.md

 After you copy these files, please restart the application in order to apply the changes.

-## I am getting "The service did not respond to the start or control request in a timely fashion".

-This is the issue on servers that don’t have access to the Internet.
-The Windows server will try to check the code signing certificate that was used to sign the application executables.
-Allow Internet access on the server, then start the service and the issue is solved.
-Please note that you need to do this only once — the first time Windows will check the SysKit code signing certificate and from then on it will work fine.

-If this is not possible [contact us](https://www.syskit.com/company/contact-us/) and we will provide you with a certificate and instructions on how to import it to your problematic server.

 ## Error occurred while upgrading to the latest version.

 ### Problem: